Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

 import requests
 response = requests.get('https://www.ebi.ac.uk/Tools/dbfetch/dbfetch?db=ena_sequence&id=J00231&style=raw')
 ```
-In this example, you’ve captured the return value of `get()`, which is an instance of `Response`, and stored it in a variable called `response`.
+In this example, you've captured the return value of `get()`, which is an instance of `Response`, and stored it in a variable called `response`.

 You can now use response to see a lot of information about the results of your GET request.